-Film White Cube will premiere in Lusanga, DR Congo and IDFA, Amsterdam competition
+Film White Cube premiered in Lusanga, DR Congo and IDFA, Amsterdam competition

 Congolese plantation workers set a new precedent: in White Cube, a new feature-length documentary film, they successfully co-opt the concept of the ‘white cube’ to buy back their land from international corporations.

 The film will premiere in Lusanga, Democratic Republic of Congo and in the international feature film competition at the IDFA film festival in Amsterdam, The Netherlands this November, before touring globally.